meghana123-k/Diabetes-Prediction-System/README.md

 ✅ Visual representation of results using charts & graphs ✅ Dataset contains information about married women (mothers) ✅ Built with HTML, CSS, and Python (Django)

+To Run the Project
+Open the Terminal
+Navigate the project directory: cd DiabetesPrediction

+Run this command:
+python run manage.py

+localhost url is generated
+click on that url or copy the url and paste it in your browser